Read the First Edition of The Lens, a new magazine by LSI arrow-icon

 Origin Story

 Orion Innovations was founded by Dr. Wayne Provost, an accomplished surgeon and prolific innovator with over 200 patents.
 Dr. Provost’s vision for Orion stemmed from personal experience.
 While watching his son, Dusty, undergo treatment for leukemia, he witnessed firsthand the inefficiencies and potential dangers of managing multiple infusion lines for critically ill patients.
-Schutt explained, “The average ICU patient has eight infusion lines, and an infusion nurse needs to check on the patient 17 plus times every 24 hours.
+Schutt explained, “The average ICU patient has eight infusion lines, and an average of 17 plus medications that an infusion nurse must administer into the saline line every 24 hours.
 It’s a very laborious process of line tracing, and only one of those lines is considered a safe line.”
 Dr. Provost recognized how critical it was to find a better solution—and that’s how MedLite IDⓇ was born.

 In the very early stages of the company, Schutt joined as CEO through a strong industry connection.
 “A business partner who was part of Orion’s founding group and initial angel funding round invited me to spearhead the efforts of launching Orion Innovations,” Schutt shared.